Potato Corner

-Potato Corner is a Philippine food franchise known for its flavored French fries.
+Potato Corner is a Filipino fast food franchise which is known for its flavored french fries.
+It is owned by the same company behind Shakey's Pizza.

 Potato Corner's first stall opened up in SM Megamall at Mandaluyong, on October 16, 1992 under Cinco Corporation.
+It expanded to 70 stores in the two years after it began franchising in 1993.